traitecoevo/plant/doc/design.md

 `ode_iter` and `ode_const_iter` and skip some of the ugliness that I currently have.

+There are a lot of duplicated functions (I see `ode_values`, `ode_rates`, `ode_values_set`, `derivs` *and* the R versions of these.
+If we inherit from an interface class we could simplify a lot of this?

+Note that the `derivs` one might be hard.
+In particular, for `Plant`, we need the light environment to compjute the derivatives, and that is not stored as part of the class.
+So either we modify `Plant` to take the light environment (which simplifies the `FunctorBind1` hack a bit) or we just can't do this.
+The downside of this is that the logic of when to compute physiological variables becomes hard.
+Is it on set?
+Is it on request?
+What if the the value is NULL/expired/etc.

 ### Splines

 We use splines for the light environment, but I have some code I'm